danmasta/angular-google-maps/README.md

 </table>

 ## Events
-Ok, if you got this far and you are now thinking "How did he build so much functionality into such a small package?"
-All I can say is *"Angular, bro."*
+ok, if you got this far and you are now thinking "How did he build so much functionality into such a small package?" -- All I can say is "Angular.. *Bro*."